serialport/node-serialport/README.md

 ## Methods

-### SerialPort (path, options, openImmediately, openCallback)
+### SerialPort (path, options, openCallback)

-Create a new serial port on `path`.
-In the case of invalid arguments or invalid options constructing a new serialport will throw an error.
-If `openImmediately` is true (the default) the `openCallback` will be passed to `.open()`
+Create a new serial port object for the `path`.
+In the case of invalid arguments or invalid options when constructing a new SerialPort it will throw an error.
+The port will open automatically by default which is the equivalent of calling `port.open(openCallback)` in the next tick.
+This can be disabled by setting the option `autoOpen` to false.

 **_path_**